claywahlstrom/remoteplayer/README.md

 ## Disclaimer

-The server only works on your local network and only if you are connected to WiFi.
+Currently only configured for Google Chrome when it's your default browser.
+Also, the server only works on your local network and only if you are connected to WiFi.

 ## Requires